 7. Job hopping

 Going through too many jobs in a short period can be a red flag for an employer.
-You may want to consider taking off jobs that you've only been at for a month or two if it doesn't pertain to the position or if you already have a pretty full résumé.
+You may want to consider taking off jobs that you were only at for a month or two if they don't pertain to the position or if you already have a pretty full résumé.
 If you're going to include the short-term positions, be very clear about the big contributions you have made toward the company, so the recruiter will see that you have added value to all your previous jobs even if they were of varying lengths.

 Product Credit: Bobbi Brown sunglasses, Karen Kane bracelets, Glamhouse ring, Skagen watch